Cyber Rebels

-Half-Day Cybersecurity Workshop for real team decisions
+Half-Day Cybersecurity Workshop

 Sam is preparing a supplier payment run before the cut-off.
 The invoice is open, the supplier name is familiar, and the batch is almost ready to release.